Jchanel08/Eiffel/README.md

 ## Getting Started

-_Eiffel instructions are written for MacOS, but can work on Windows if you use command line._
+_Instructions are written for MacOS; however all technologies will work on Windows/Linux_

 1. Clone this repo or download it manually, and copy/paste the folder to your preferred location.